The Benefits Of Summer Schools

 ISSOS International Summer Schools

 ISSOS has been promoting the benefits of summer schools for many years.
-We believe that attending a summer school that offers a truly international student body of over 80 nationalities, promoting high-quality academics and electives which are taught by fully qualified professionals in 3 of the worlds top universities: St Andrews, Cambridge & Yale, can benefit young people in a way no other experience can and in ways that last far beyond their time at summer school.
+We believe that attending a summer school that offers a truly international student body of over 80 nationalities, promoting high-quality academics and electives which are taught by fully qualified professionals in 3 of the world's top universities: St Andrews, Cambridge & Yale, can benefit young people in a way no other experience can and in ways that last far beyond their time at summer school.
 We hear of friendships that have lasted years after ISSOS and students who have visited one another in their home countries.
-We have stories of students who had no idea what they wanted to pursue at university or beyond and who have taken part in an academic or elective at ISSOS which they have found a passion and interest in, going on to pursue this both during their study and professional careers.
+We have stories of students who had no idea what they wanted to pursue at university or beyond and who have taken part in an academic or elective at ISSOS in which they have found a passion and interest, going on to pursue this both during their study and professional careers.

 We have 100's of wonderful testimonials from parents and students talking about the benefits of attending summer school and we are so proud to see the impact that ISSOS has had on so many young people.

 Attending a summer programme like ISSOS allows students to experience life away from home, meaning they are better prepared for when the time comes to leave for university.
 Furthermore, a summer program enables young people to study a subject they may not have the opportunity to take at high school, but which intrigues them and sparks a potential university course and/or career choice.